YongTat/CSC1009-DataCrawler/README.md

 # 5. Reddit crawler

-Yahoo Finance Crawler is a program that will automatically search stocks on Yahoo Finance.
-It will crawl historical data for specific stocks from yahoo finance website.
-Other than that, It also can crawl based on stocks in different areas of industries.
-This crawler will also automatically create new stock in the database when it has new stock.
-After crawling historical data, the program will store these data into the MongoDb database automatically.
+The Reddit crawler is a program used to retrieve posts from Reddit based on the subreddit entered.
+It can also be filtered based on the relevance(hot, top) as well time(day,week,month).
+After retrieving the posts, it will insert the date, title, and contents of each post into the database.

 ## 5.1 Prerequisites
 ---